As I begin to incorporate structured centers, I thought I'd share what works best for me...

 I have six groups of 4-5 children in each group.
 They are the: Yellow Suns, Red Apples, Orange Fish, Blue Cars, Green Turtles, and Purple Stars.
 Since moving to full-day K, I have two 40 minutes centers sessions, one are Math Centers and one are Reading Centers.
 During the 40 minutes, I do two centers stations for each group, so the kids visit a total of 4 centers a day.

-practice finding their centers, walking to their center quietly, completing the center, and then CLEANING UP the center the way they found it.
+It is SO IMPORTANT to practice finding their centers, walking to their center quietly, completing the center, and then CLEANING UP the center the way they found it.
 I include pictures of what the centers look like neatly organized for my visual learners.

 My Math Centers include: blocks center, board games center, computer center, small group with me ("Mrs. Payne's Round Table"), whiteboards, seatwork, puzzles, manipulatives, etc.